techlore/go-incognito/Scripts/Section 6/3_ Minimizing Data Access.md

 giving out your actual address.
 You can make this even better by opening a third box belonging to your trust--if you have one.
 The last housing tip, which I know can’t necessarily always be avoided, but just something to keep in mind, is avoiding renting.
-Renting allows landlords to understably perform background checks, credit checks, and more if needed.
+Renting allows landlords to understandably perform background checks, credit checks, and more if needed.
 Try to own your properties or put them in a trust, if possible.